onyeka-hub/Project-17/README.md

 ## CREATE SECURITY GROUPS

-We are going to create all the security groups in a single file, then we are going to refrence this security group within each resources that needs it.
+We are going to create all the security groups in a single file, then we are going to reference this security group within each resources that needs it.

 IMPORTANT: